top of page

-Half of the consortium fee will be donated to El Sistema Oklahoma, an organization that provides a sanctuary for kids to grow into responsible citizens through music.
+Half of the consortium fee was donated to El Sistema Oklahoma, an organization that provides a sanctuary for kids to grow into responsible citizens through music.

 Instrumentation